HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/data_structure.rst

    :scale: 50 %
    :alt: map to buried treasure

-   Illustration of a scan, a series of scans, a measurement and a sequence.
-Time related terms are included.
-See previous paragraph for the definitions of the symbols.
+   Illustration of a scan, a series of scans, a measurement and a sequence for a standard water protocol.